 I’m a retired guy with a bag of pencils (and now some pens!); and there seems to always be plenty of things to sketch about and continue to work on my craft.
-I try to capture life’s absurdities (and there’s a lot to catch!), am a staunch defender of the 1st Amendment and continually working on my craft.
+I try to capture life’s absurdities and am a staunch defender of the 1st Amendment.
+It’s also good therapy!
 If you’re a publisher or other interested party and want to use a cartoon, please email me at dennis at dennistownsend dot org – or at least credit authorship.
 Of course, your ideas and comments are always welcome.
 (PS: email me, as my comment section has been turned off due to them being flooded with Russian (.ru) email gibberish.
 (5/8/18).
 I have older cartoons archived at this page, too: http://dennistownsend.org/editorial-and-political-cartoons-archive/

-I’m delighted to have been accepted into the Association of American Political Cartoonists as an associate member.
+I’m delighted to have joined the Association of American Political Cartoonists as an associate member.
 There is a plethora of funny editorial cartoons (that are refreshed daily) at their website at www.editorialcartoonists.com.

 (7/11/18): So Trump, at the urging of Rep. Greg Walden and other campaign contributors, pardons the Hammonds.
 Next time he wants to remind us of the ‘rule of law’, remind him he just pardoned arsonists.